 Wasa-Beef Patato Chips (わさビーフ ポテトチップス)

-As a matter of fact, this is one of my most favorite potato snacks and I love to eat these potato chips as an “Otsumami (おつまみ)” for beer.
+This is one of my favorite wasabi snacks.
+I love to eat these as an Otsumami for beer.